slatedocs/slate/source/includes/_endpoint-variable.md

 #### GET

 Members:
-urls: An object with names as keys and their corresponding URL's as values, providing links to related information.
+ * urls: An object with names as keys and their corresponding URL's as values, providing links to related information.
 Clients should be careful to follow the given links rather than constructing their own, as the construction rules may change.
-description: A description of what a Variable resource is and how it behaves.
+ * description: A description of what a Variable resource is and how it behaves.
-specification: A URL to a formal specification for Variable objects.
+ * specification: A URL to a formal specification for Variable objects.
-body: An object with the following members:
+ * body: An object with the following members:
-type: the class of data in the variable.
+   * type: the class of data in the variable.
 One of "numeric", "text", "categorical", "date", "datetime", "boolean", "array", or "object".
-categories: If the variable class is "categorical", an array of category objects.
+   * categories: If the variable class is "categorical", an array of category objects.
 The order is significant.
 Each object possesses the following members:
-_id: A numeric identifier for the category.
+   * _id: A numeric identifier for the category.
-name: A unique string identifying the category.
+   * name: A unique string identifying the category.
-missing: If true, the given category is marked as "missing", and is omitted from most calculations.
+   * missing: If true, the given category is marked as "missing", and is omitted from most calculations.
-name: A friendly name for the variable.
+   * name: A friendly name for the variable.
 Must be unique within the dataset.
-alias:
+   * alias:
-description: A long-form textual description of the Variable.
+   * description: A long-form textual description of the Variable.
-derivation: a Crunch expression which was used to derive this variable, or null.
+   * derivation: a Crunch expression which was used to derive this variable, or null.
-discarded: If true, the Variable has been discarded and is not eligible for display or analysis.
+   * discarded: If true, the Variable has been discarded and is not eligible for display or analysis.
-private: If true, the Variable is only visible to the owner and is only included in the private variables catalog, not the common catalog.
+   * private: If true, the Variable is only visible to the owner and is only included in the private variables catalog, not the common catalog.
-format: An object with various members to control the display of Variable data:
+   * format: An object with various members to control the display of Variable data:
-data: An object with a "digits" member, stating how many digits to display after the decimal point.
+     * data: An object with a "digits" member, stating how many digits to display after the decimal point.
-summary: An object with a "digits" member, stating how many digits to display after the decimal point.
+     * summary: An object with a "digits" member, stating how many digits to display after the decimal point.
-source: unused.
+   * source: unused.
-header_order: An integer giving the index of this Variable among the ordered list of all Variables in the Dataset.
+   * header_order: unused.
-view: An object with various members to control the display of Variable data:
+   * view: An object with various members to control the display of Variable data:
-show_codes: For categorical types only.
+     * show_codes: For categorical types only.
 If true, numeric values are shown.
-show_counts: If true, show counts; if false, show percents.
+     * show_counts: If true, show counts; if false, show percents.
-include_missing: For categorical types only.
+     * include_missing: For categorical types only.
 If true, include missing categories.
-column_width: For "untyped" Variables only.
+     * column_width: For "untyped" Variables only.
 The selected display width of column data, in pixels, or None.
 include_noneoftheabove: For multipleresponse types only.
 If true, display a "none of the above" category in the requested summary or analysis.
-tags: an array of strings relating the given Variable to other Variables that possess the same tag(s).
-dataset_id: The id of the Dataset to which this Variable belongs.
+   * dataset_id: The id of the Dataset to which this Variable belongs.
-max_chars: The number of characters required to display all values contained within the Variable's data.
+   * max_chars: The number of characters required to display all values contained within the Variable's data.
-missing_reasons: An object whose keys are reason phrases and whose values are missing codes.
+   * missing_reasons: An object whose keys are reason phrases and whose values are missing codes.
 Missing entries in Variable data are represented by a {"?": code} missing marker; clients may look up the corresponding reason phrase for each code in this one-to-one map.
 Honestly, the only reason this is not in reverse order is because JSON doesn't allow integers as object keys.

 #### DELETE

 Calling DELETE on this resource will delete the variable.
 Will return Shoji View (status 200) with its return value be an array containing the newly promoted variables.

 In the case of array variables, this response value will contain the urls of the forming subvariables.
 In case of standard variables this will be an empty array.